tablexi/restforce-db/README.md

 The following _can_ be set in your configuration file:

 - `api_version`:
-  Restforce::DB defaults to version 29.0 of the Salesforce API.If you need a more (or less, for whatever reason) recent version of the API for your use case, you can specify an `api_version` key in your restforce-db.yml configuration.
+  Restforce::DB defaults to version 29.0 of the Salesforce API.
+If you need a more (or less, for whatever reason) recent version of the API for your use case, you can specify an `api_version` key in your restforce-db.yml configuration.
 Version 29.0 or above is required for full gem functionality.

 - `timeout`:
   The maximum amount of time a request to Salesforce can take before it will be interrupted.
 This defaults to 5 seconds.

 - `adapter`:
   The HTTP adapter which should be used to make requests to Salesforce.
 By default, we use Net::HTTP (which is available by default in Ruby, and used by default through Faraday), but something like `typhoeus` may give better, more consistent performance for your use case.
 If you modify the configured adapter, be sure the relevant gem is available for your application.

 ### Update your model schema